OrenKGit/CSE151A_GP/README.md

 ## Preparation
 - We found that our data was sufficient to build a second model.
 - Our loss function naturally changed due to the model no longer being a linear regression but a logistic regression
+- To effectively handle the categorical nature of our target variable, we incorporate the Multinomial distribution within our logistic regression model.

 ## Second Model Performance

 ### Test Classification Report